New System FAQ

 All historical data will be retained, but will not be accessible for approximately 3-6 weeks following the May 1 launch date.
 During this transition period, libraries will still be able to access their old data by signing into www.impactsurvey.org.
 You can sign in with your Project Outcome account email address, but you may need to create a new password since Project Outcome will no longer be linking its users directly to impactsurvey.org after May 1.

 How do I access old reports or raw data?

 During the transition period following the May 1 launch, old reports and raw data will be accessible through your account at www.impactsurvey.org.
-After the transition is complete, your old data will be available in the Survey Portal and Data Dashboards.
+After the transition is complete, your old data will be available in the survey and data dashboard tools.

 When will the data dashboards be back up and fully operational?

-Beginning May 1, the report builder tool will be available on the Data Dashboards but the rest of the dashboard views will be inaccessible.
-Approximately 3-6 weeks after the May 1 launch, the transfer of historical data will be complete, and the Data Dashboards will be fully accessible.
-Improvements coming to the Data Dashboards include enhanced dashboard views, printing and overall functionality.
+Beginning May 1, the report builder tool will be available on the data dashboard but the rest of the dashboard views will be inaccessible.
+Approximately 3-6 weeks after the May 1 launch, the transfer of historical data will be complete, and the data dashboard will be fully accessible.
+Improvements coming to the data dashboard include enhanced dashboard views, printing and overall functionality.

 Will my historical reports transfer over to the new system?

 Yes, all historical data will be transferred over and available in .CSV raw data format.
 The PDF Summary Reports will not be transferred to or archived in the new system, but libraries will be able to create new PDF Summary Reports for any old datasets through the data dashboard’s report builder tool.